 I make up one-of-a-kind soup dehydrated food recipes.
 The soups change depending on the ingredients on-hand and what I combine them with.
 My stash of fourteen different dried foods in Switzerland went into a tasty soup before I came back to the states.
 Did all those ingredients combine well?
 My darling wife, Dominique, ate two bowls for dinner and took some to work the next day!

 Tips for Making Soup with Dehydrated Food

-Here are two dehydrated food recipes for soups that I made with leftover dried foods.
+Here are three dehydrated food recipes for soups that I made with leftover dried foods.
 They will feed a whole family or provide several meals for one person.
 What will you create with your leftover dried food?
 If you come up with something tasty, please share it with us using the form at the bottom of the page.

 Swiss Mountain Man Soup

 ⅓ Cup Dehydrated Corn, Whole